MicrosoftDocs/windows-dev-docs/hub/powertoys/cmd-not-found.md

 ## Uninstall the module

-To uninstall the Command Not Found module, navigate to PowerToys settings Command Not Found page and press Uninstall button.
-On module uninstall, previously added block of commands will be removed from PowerShell profile file.
+To uninstall the Command Not Found module, navigate to the Command Not Found page in PowerToys settings and select the **Uninstall** button.
+Once the module uninstall has completed, the block of commands previously added will be removed from the PowerShell profile file.